rust-lang/reference/src/expressions.md

 An expression may have two roles: it always produces a *value*, and it may have *effects* (otherwise known as "side effects").
 An expression *evaluates to* a value, and has effects during *evaluation*.
-Many expressions contain sub-expressions (operands).
+Many expressions contain sub-expressions, called the *operands* of the expression.
 The meaning of each kind of expression dictates several things:

 * Whether or not to evaluate the sub-expressions when evaluating the expression
 * The order in which to evaluate the sub-expressions